 - (i) Premium revenue comprises amounts charged to policyholders (direct premium) for insurance contracts.
 Premium is recognised as earned on a proportionate basis over the period for which cover is provided using the 365 days pro-rata method.
-The unearned portion of premium is recognised as an unearned premium liability on the statement of financial position. - (ii) Revenue from the medical centre is recognised upon the delivery of service to patients. - (iii) Dividend income from investments is recognised when the right to receive dividend is established. - (iv) Revenue from rendering of management services are recognised upon rendering of services. - (v) Rental income is recognised on an accrual basis.
-Rental income represents income earned from renting out of building space. - (vi) Interest income is recognised on a time-proportion basis using the effective interest method.
+The unearned portion of premium is recognised as an unearned premium liability on the statement of financial position. - (ii) Revenue from the medical centre is recognised upon the delivery of service to patients. - (iii) Dividend income from investments is recognised when the right to receive dividend is established. - (iv) Rental income is recognised on an accrual basis.
+Rental income represents income earned from renting out of building space. - (v) Interest income is recognised on a time-proportion basis using the effective interest method.